roboberlin/site/research.md

 ---
 layout: landing
-title: Visualizations
+title: Research
-description: Interactive visualizations, generally designed for lecture demonstrations.
+description: Description of a few of my past and present research topics.
+Under construction.
-image: assets/images/ShuffleGliss.png
+image:
 nav-menu: no
 ---